 The resulting quality is not satisfactory, if printing is continued under the ink out condition.”

-The message in question asks that the Stop/Reset/resume button be held down for a specific amount of time but in most cases this is 5 seconds.
+In addition to these on screen messages you may also get “Check Ink” messages on your printer with the codes E13, E16, Check ink U162 and Check ink U163.
+Whatever the case your printer requires the STOP/RESET/RESUME button be held down for a specific amount of time, but in most cases this is 5 seconds.
 However I have encountered many people that simply don’t know which button this is, as the message itself is not massively clear.
 So to clarify you are looking for a button with the following symbol…

 Whilst it is normally red/pink but on newer printers you may fine it is white or a duller grey in appearance.